-The taxpayer must file Form M-656, Offer in Settlement, together with the additional documents indicated in AP 634.2.1 and AP 634.2.2.
+The taxpayer must file Form M-656, Offer in Settlement, together with the additional documents indicated in AP 634.2.2.
 Form M-656 must be fully completed and signed under the penalties of perjury.
 The payment may be the total amount of the Offer or, if the Offer provides for payment in installments, a deposit in an amount agreed to in advance by the DOR.
-Payments will be applied to liability.
+Payments will be applied to the taxpayer’s liability.

 DOR will generally not accept an Offer in Settlement on only a portion of the taxpayer's liabilities.
 All unpaid liabilities should be included in the Offer or paid before the Offer is submitted.
 Any outstanding returns must be filed before an Offer will be considered for review.